pymupdf/PyMuPDF-Optional-Material/docs/document.rst

-:meth:`Document.embeddedFileGet`      PDF only: extract an embedded file buffer :meth:`Document.embeddedFileInfo`     PDF only: metadata of an embedded file :meth:`Document.embeddedFileSetInfo`  PDF only: change metadata of an embedded file :meth:`Document.getPageFontList`      make a list of fonts on a page :meth:`Document.getPageImageList`     make a list of images on a page :meth:`Document.getPagePixmap`        create a pixmap of a page by page number :meth:`Document.getPageText`          extract the text of a page by page number :meth:`Document.getToC`               create a table of contents
+:meth:`Document.embeddedFileGet`      PDF only: extract an embedded file buffer :meth:`Document.embeddedFileInfo`     PDF only: metadata of an embedded file :meth:`Document.embeddedFileSetInfo`  PDF only: change metadata of an embedded file :meth:`Document.getPageFontList`      PDF only: make a list of fonts on a page :meth:`Document.getPageImageList`     PDF only: make a list of images on a page :meth:`Document.getPagePixmap`        create a pixmap of a page by page number :meth:`Document.getPageText`          extract the text of a page by page number :meth:`Document.getToC`               create a table of contents